 — Money matters.
-As travel books and websites know, Cuba has double currency system.
-Confusing and because to the past financial difficulties country has been in.
+Cuba has double currency system.
+Confusing, and because to the past financial difficulties country has been in.
 Cuban hard currency is called CUC is about same as one US Dollar.
 And one CUC is worth 25 CUP, aka. moneda nacional.
 Tourists are expected to know only CUC.
 But having low value CUP in wallet is handy for small purchases.
 It’s also good to offer them first, if unsure is price quoted in which currency.
 Locals can call prices from both as “Peso” for tourists.
-What makes this system expensive for foreigners is that all, even the trivial expenses such as ferry or bus ticket, small espresso from thermos, local pizza-bread etc. are usually quoted nice round sum of one CUC.
+What makes this system expensive for foreigners is that all, even the trivial expenses such as ferry or bus ticket, small espresso from thermos, local pizza-bread etc. are usually quoted nice round sum of CUC’s.
 That is, four, maybe ten times the actual value that locals pay.
 Government have indicated plans for single currency system, but at time of writing two currencies are very much effective.

 — Credit cards and ATMs: Despite the first hand information (e.g taxi driver telling me when coming from airport) and travel reading, MasterCard can be used in Cuba.
 Government owned Cadeca money exchange in every major city approves them.
 MasterCards from European, Canadian, Australian etc. banks probably work just fine.
 Visa cards are easier, any ATM with Visa logo will approve them on street.
 Americans should check their bank first, before trying to use card in Cuba.
 Exchange rate for credit card withdrawal is not as good as if changing cash on street.
 But its good to know that both major credit cards can be used in Cuba, just in case.